soundpress/nycadministrativecode/docs/c07/index.rst

 g.
 The commission's copy of the testimony shall be available at all reasonable times to all parties for examination without cost and for the purposes of judicial review of the order of the commission.
 The appeal shall be heard on the record without requirement of printing.

 h.
-A proceeding under this section must be instituted within thirty days after the service of the order of the commission.
+A proceeding under this section must be instituted within 30 days after the service of the order of the commission.